markokajzer/discord-soundbot/README.md

 Every user can set his own entrance sound, a sound that will play whenever the user joins a voice channel by using `!entrance <sound>`.
 To remove your entrance sound use `!entrance` without specifying a sound.

+The same is possible for exit sounds with `!exit <sound>` which will play the specified sound when leaving a voice channel.

 ### Tagging and searching sounds

 When your library of sounds gets too big and you forget what kinds of sounds you have, you can add tags to sounds.